 Except for Vitamin B12, almost all vitamins are good.
 The reason B12 is not good is that Vitamin B12 helps release energy, and Anxiety or Panic attacks are associated with a large release of energy due to the effect of Norepinephrine.
 You don’t wanna add to it.

-What can I take Over the Counter for Anxiety?
+Can I Take Any Over the Counter Medication for Anxiety?

 Unfortunately, there is none.
 No anxiety medications are over the counter.
 Therefore, you require a prescription.
 However, there are ways around it.
 You can always order your anxiety meds online.
 It is not ideal, but we know that people need their medications whether they have proper prescription or insurance.
 The trick is to find a reliable online pharmacy that provides quality medications.